- Do I Need a Brain Injury Law Attorney or Should I Settle Directly With An Illinois Auto Insurance Company?

 Fortunately there are several things to help manage memory problems following a head injury.
 Some techniques include: sticking to a routine, keeping a diary, and ensuring that the victim stays well rested.

-If you or a loved one is suffering from memory loss following a head injury caused by an IL or Chicago auto accident, contact an experienced brain injury attorney today at Cullotta Law Offices in Glenview, IL, 847-651-7191.
+If you or a loved one is suffering from memory loss following a head injury caused by an auto accident in Waukegan, Chicago, Rockford, or Aurora IL, contact an experienced brain injury lawyer today at Cullotta Law Offices in Chicago & Glenview, IL, 847-651-7191.